China labour disputes can be extremely costly for companies.

 Labour disputes are often resolved through three steps – mediation, arbitration and lastly litigation.

 Although, the Law allows disputes to proceed directly through labour arbitration before pursuing litigation in the People’s Courts.
-Any settlement of a labour dispute shall follow the principle of legality, fairness, and promptness to safeguard under the Law the legitimate rights and interests of the parties involved.
+Any settlement of a labour dispute shall follow the principle of legality, fairness, and promptness.

 Labour litigation refers to when the parties to a labour dispute are not satisfied with an arbitral award made by a labour dispute arbitration committee.
 Therefore, within a prescribed time limit, they file a lawsuit with a people’s court, and the people’s court conducts hearings and adjudication according to procedures prescribed by law.